What Does a Sports Announcer Do?

 Learn About the Salary, Required Skills, & More

-Announcers who work for many years calling games for a specific team will forever be associated with that team.
-At its highest levels, a career as a sports announcer can be rather glamorous and offer a generous salary.
+Announcers who work for many years calling games for a specific team are associated with that team.
+At its highest levels, a career as a sports announcer can be glamorous and offer a generous salary.
 But it is important to note that announcers at the top of their game have typically paid their dues in less exciting places to land those coveted jobs.

 Sports Announcer Duties & Responsibilities